invaders-xx/ai-workflows/README.md

 ## 🛠️ About Brain2Brain.Labs

-Brain2Brain.Lab workshops by AI Swiss empower people to be agents of change in the AI revolution.
+Brain2Brain.Lab workshops by DV-Conseil empower people to be agents of change in the AI revolution.
 We believe:
 - AI understanding shouldn't be limited to tech experts
 - Everyone deserves access to professional-grade AI tools
 - Knowledge sharing creates ripples of positive change in society